DevExpress-Examples/asp-net-core-dashboard-change-database-connection/README.md

 <!-- default badges end -->
 # Dashboard for ASP.NET Core - How to Change the Database Connection from the Web Dashboard UI

 The example shows how to switch between database connections from the Web Dashboard UI.
-To implement conditional logic for the Web Dashboard Control, pass custom headers from the client side to the server.
+To implement conditional logic for the Web Dashboard Control, pass custom headers from the client to the server.

 ![](images/designer-toolbar.png)